Queer manicure

-A lesbian manicure (also known as a queer manicure, lesbian nails, femmicure etc. (Note: From the LGBT slang terms queer and femme respectively.)) is a style or trend of manicure intended to allow lesbians and other queer people in the LGBT community to safely and easily perform digital penetration during sex.
+A queer manicure (also known as a lesbian manicure, lesbian nails, femmicure etc. (Note: From the LGBTQ slang terms queer and femme respectively.)) is a style or trend of manicure intended to allow lesbians and other queer people in the LGBTQ community to safely and easily perform digital penetration during sex.
 The most distinct and modern form of the manicure entails long nail extensions on every finger apart from the index finger, middle finger, and sometimes thumb of the dominant hand, thus preventing injury or discomfort to the vulva or vagina during intercourse while otherwise maintaining the fashion of long acrylic nails in one's daily life.
 The style is often seen as a public expression or symbol of lesbian identity, particularly on the femme side of the femme–butch spectrum, while manicure and nail art are more broadly seen as a recurring topic across the community and are frequently seen in spaces such as the drag subculture.